apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/030-installing-the-driver-on-windows.md

     * Windows® 7 Professional
     * Windows® Server 2012, 2012 R2
     * Windows® Server 2008, 2013 R2
-  * .NET Framework 4.5.2 is required to run the Drill Explorer application.
+  * .NET Framework 4.5, installed and enabled by default on Windows 8 and later
   * 60 MB of available disk space
   * The client must be able to resolve the actual hostname of the Drill node(s) with the IP(s).
 Verify that a DNS entry was created on the client machine for the Drill node(s).
-If not, create the following entry for the Drill node(s) in the `%WINDIR%\system32\drivers\etc\hosts` file:
+If not, create an entry for the Drill node(s) in the HOSTS file:

     `<drill-machine-IP> <drill-machine-hostname>`
     Example: `127.0.1.1 apachedemo`